Board Members

 Nick Davies is a recent graduate from McMaster University’s DeGroote school of Business.
 He has an MBA with a Process Management focus and Bachelor of Commerce (summa cum laude) with a minor in Economics.

-Dedicated to raising awareness about the issues of poverty and food security in Hamilton, Nick conceptualized and brought to fruition his first Stuff the Bus food drive in support of Neighbour to Neighbour’s Emergency Food program more than nine years ago, while he was a student at Westmount Secondary School.
+Dedicated to raising awareness about the issues of poverty and food security in Hamilton, Nick conceptualized and brought to fruition his first Stuff the Bus food drive in support of Neighbour 2 Neighbour’s Emergency Food program more than nine years ago, while he was a student at Westmount Secondary School.
 Since then Stuff the Bus has become a monthly event for Nick and his volunteer team, collecting more than half a million dollars worth of food donations to date.

 Ann Higgins